quantum-t/quantum-web/src/index.md

 * Masters in Business and Technology
 * Author of "In One Piece - a step by step guide to surviving change"
+* Author of "From Singer to CIO - A story of resiliency, transformation and recognizing your value"

 ### Awards